Singh-Aman-Hub/Ex-01-Data-Cleaning-Process-using-Python/README.md

-"""**Result**
+# RESULT
         Thus we have cleaned the data and removed the outliers by detection using IQR and Z-score
-"""